Rachel Scott (women's education reformer)

-Rachel Scott, born Rachel Cook (8 March 1848 - 27 November 1905), was a British women's education reformer, based in Manchester, who organised and promoted equality for women.
+Rachel Scott (born Rachel Susan Cook; 8 March 1848 - 27 November 1905) was a Scottish-born advocate for women's education and a prominent figure in Manchester's late 19th-century education reform movement.
+One of the earliest women to attend the institution that later became Girton College, Cambridge, she achieved honours in the Classical Tripos at a time when women's access to higher education was limited.
+After her marriage to journalist C. P. Scott, she became an organiser, speaker, and administrator in Manchester's growing network of girls' and women's schools.

-Early life and personal education
+Early life and education

 Rachel Susan Cook came from an academic family in St Andrews, Scotland, one of five sisters.
 Her paternal line included three generations of divinity professors, including a Moderator of the Church of Scotland.
 Her education was at St Andrew's senior school, Madras College; by a private tutor; and then as one of the first six female students enrolled at the College for Women at Benslow House in Hitchin, England, which later became the University of Cambridge's Girton College, with Louisa Innes Lumsden.
 At this time, such women graduates were "rather special people ... exceptionally able, determined, ambitious".
 In 1873, Cook "graduated" as one of the first women at the University of Cambridge with honours in the classic Tripos, at second class.

-This achievement was significant given the challenges women faced in higher education.
-Sarah Woodhead, Cook and Lumsden were considered "the Girton pioneers", with Cook also described as "a tall, dark, willowy beauty with the melancholy air of one of Rossetti's nymphs, classical features and graceful movements.
-George Eliot described her as "sylphlike", and the most beautiful woman she had ever seen; and there still remains in the minds of those who knew her then a memorable picture of her uncommonness, her dramatic instinct and critical quickness, and her eagerness and radiance of mind.
+This achievement was notable given the barriers women faced in higher education during the period.
+Alongside Sarah Woodhead and Louisa Innes Lumsden, Cook was later described as one of the "Girton pioneers."
+Contemporary accounts often emphasised her personal presence as well as her intellectual abilities, though such descriptions reflect the conventions of the period rather than her educational achievements.
+George Eliot described her as "sylphlike", and the most beautiful woman she had ever seen, and her obituary said that "there still remains in the minds of those who knew her then a memorable picture of her uncommonness, her dramatic instinct and critical quickness, and her eagerness and radiance of mind".